 Halloween in Montreal is not unlike All Hallow's Eve in other cities around North America.
 Glitzy parties, sexy costumes, underground bashes, and annual community events all coincide with the holiday season, meaning there's no shortage of things to do in the city on your trip this holiday season.
 From zombie walks to costume parties, adult-oriented events abound in Montreal each October in preparation for Halloween night.
-Whether you're a fan of haunted tours or would rather dance the night away, there's plenty of options to choose from no matter what you want to do.
+Whether you're a fan of haunted tours or would rather dance the night away, you've got plenty of options to celebrate Halloween in Montreal.

 Eccentric theatrics are guaranteed at Old Montreal's hottest nightclub, La Voûte, on October 31, 2019.
 The annual Halloween Ball at Club La Voûte presents a night of chills and thrills at the vaults of the former Banque Royale.
 With actors in spooky costumes presenting live entertainment throughout the event, you're sure to have an incredible Halloween night at this ticketed event.
 Music by Andrew Pololos, Evangelos Pavlis, Chris N, and Zack Cola starts at 10 p.m. and ends at 3 a.m. on November 1.